 Sample platforms are included on the performance chart to demonstrate current capabilities.
-Map server platforms are represented by a horizontal line on the chart (based on their SPECrate_fp2000 performance benchmark).
-The file data source line represents 2-second service rate for the Pentium III 900-MHz baseline platform, and is recommended for use when configuring with a file data source or heavy map serviceloads.
-The ArcSDE data source line represents 1-second service rate for the Pentium III 900-MHz baseline platform, and is recommended for use when configuring standard services with an ArcSDE data source or light map service loads.
+Map server platforms are represented by a horizontal line on the chart (based on their SPECrate\fp2000 performance benchmark).
+The file data source line represents peak loads of 3,000 TPH for Intel Xeon 2400-MHz baseline platform, and is recommended for use when configuring with a file data source or heavy map service loads.
+The ArcSDE data source line represents 6000 TPH for the Intel Xeon 2400-MHz baseline platform, and is recommended for use when configuring standard services with an ArcSDE data source or light map service loads.
 The estimated peak transactions per hour are provided on the horizontal axis, and are identified at the platform intersection with the appropriate data source line.

-Map server transaction rates can be estimated for service times not represented on the chart.
-Average service time is inversely proportional to the peak transaction rate (i.e., a 4-second service time would support half the peak transaction rate of the 2-second service time).
-Figure 7-15 identifies ArcIMS data server loads.
+Figure 7-17 identifies ArcIMS data server loads.
 This chart is required when the source data is located on a separate data server platform.
-Enter the chart from the left side with the required peak transaction rate (request rate).
-The equivalent data server load is provided on the horizontal axis, and is identified by the intersection of the peak transaction rate line with line on the chart.
+Enter the chart from the left side with the required peak transaction rate (map requests per hour).
+The equivalent data server load is provided on the horizontal axis, and is identified by the intersection of the peak transaction rate line with the appropriate ArcSDE data server line on the chart.

-Figure 7-15 ArcIMS Data Server Processing Loads
+Figure 7-17 ArcIMS Data Server Processing Loads

-Figure 7-16 can be used to translate map service rates measured on one platform to expected service rates on another platform, based on published relative performance benchmarks.
-For example, a map service rate of 0.55 seconds on an Intel Xeon 1700 MHz platform would require roughly 1.0 seconds on a Pentium III 900 MHz platform, or 0.4 seconds on a SunFire 280R 1050-MHz platform.
+Figure 7-18 can be used to translate map service rates measured on one platform to expected service rates on another platform, based on published relative performance benchmarks.
+For example, a map service rate of 0.45 seconds on an Intel Xeon 2400-MHz platform would require roughly 1.2 seconds on a Pentium III 900-MHz platform, or 0.35 seconds on a SunFire 280R 1200-MHz platform.

-Figure 7-16 ArcIMS Map Service Time
+Figure 7-18 ArcIMS Map Service Time

-7.5.4 GIS Data Server Sizing (ArcSDE and File Servers)
+7.6.4 GIS Data Server Sizing (ArcSDE and File Servers)